spaceship-prompt/spaceship-prompt/docs/Options.md

 **Note:** the symbol `·` in this document represents a regular space character ` `, it is used to clearly indicate when an option default value starts or ends with a space.

+These options can be defined
+* either in a custom style file stored in `$SPACESHIP_CUSTOM/styles`
+* in `.zshrc`.
+* on the terminal to make temporary but live changes.
+* in the file `$SPACESHIP_CUSTOM/styles/custom_default.zsh`.
+This is loaded before loading the default base theme.

 ### Order

 You can specify the order of prompt section using `SPACESHIP_PROMPT_ORDER` option.
 Use Zsh array syntax to define your own prompt order.